 There are research opportunities for undergraduate students in the Department of Psychology.
 If you are interested in applying to a research-based graduate program, you will need research experience.
-For tips on how to secure a volunteer research assistant position in the Department of Psychology, please review this document.
+For tips on how to secure a volunteer research assistant position in the Department of Psychology, please review Tips on undergraduate research position (PDF)

 The Department of Psychology has summarized important details regarding conducting research as faculty, undergraduate/graduate students, course directors, with adults, children, or animals.
 Please see the department ethics website for details.